cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 The architecture will be a simple pipline from program text to evaluated result.

-        Read program text -> evaluate AST
+        Read program text and return tree of expressions -> evaluate tree

-The `Reader` class will encapsulate converting from program text and return the AST.
-The AST top node will be called with a default environment that includes all builtin functions.
-When interpreting a file the result of the evaluation will be dropped.
+The `Reader` class will encapsulate converting from program text and return the tree of Truffler expressions.
+The abstract syntax tree's (AST's) top node will be called with a default environment that includes all builtin functions.
+When interpreting a file the result of the top evaluation will be dropped.

 Our main class will look like: